Do you know the short- and long-term effects of weed? Read our article on marijuana side effects and discover its impact on your brain and body.

 Regular marijuana users can develop a tolerance, which means a larger dose is needed to achieve the same effects.
-Building up tolerance with daily usage can also lead to addiction.
+Building up a tolerance with daily usage can also lead to addiction.

 It is possible to consume too much marijuana; however, there has never been a fatal overdose recorded.
 Unlike opioids and alcohol, marijuana cannot shut down your body’s respiratory or circulatory systems.

 Although marijuana has anti-anxiety and anti-nausea effects, too much marijuana can have the opposite effect.
 Signs that you’ve had too much can include vomiting, hallucinations, panic attacks, anxiety, and paranoia.
-However, according to a report from the World Health Organization, pure CBD has no potential for abuse or dependence in humans and “to date, there is no evidence of public health-related problems associated with the use of pure CBD.”
+However, according to a report from the World Health Organization, pure CBD has no potential for abuse or dependence in humans, and “to date, there is no evidence of public health-related problems associated with the use of pure CBD.”

 Risk of Illegal Marijuana

 Medical marijuana is subject to industry-wide rules and standards, covering everything from production practices to packaging and potency.
 Black market marijuana, on the other hand, does not offer the same consumer protections.
 For example, illegal cannabis often has higher concentrations of THC, which could result in more intense psychoactive effects.
-The plant may also be contaminated with other compounds such as heavy metals, pesticides, molds or fungus.
+The plant may also be contaminated with other compounds such as heavy metals, pesticides, molds, or fungus.